Skip to content

 2. kind - a kind of Kubernetes resource, Pod in this case;

-3. metadata describes Pod name and labels for filtering;
+3. metadata describes Pod name, labels for filtering, annotation and other metadata;

 4. spec describes a specification for containers, volumes, etc.;